Madeira travel destination

 Do I need a visa for Madeira?

-Best time to visit Madeira?
+When is the best time to visit Madeira?

-Is English spoken in Madeira?
+What language is spoken in Madeira?

-How's mobile data coverage in Madeira?
+How is the internet and mobile coverage in Madeira?

 Ready for Madeira?